-- Tests have a 75 minute time limit which is the same as a face-to-face long semester class. - Each test will be available after the corresponding practice quiz has a grade of 75. - Two attempts are given for tests unless taken after the due date. - A scientific, non-phone calculator may be used. - Notes may be used. - Test 2 and 4 will be proctored.
+- Tests have a 75 minute time limit which is the same as a face-to-face long semester class. - Each test will be available after the corresponding practice quiz has a grade of 75. - Two attempts are given for tests unless taken after the due date. - A graphing, non-phone calculator and notes may be used. - Test 2 will be proctored.
 Students will enter the test as usual and follow the directions.
 Respondus Monitor will check that the computer's webcam is working correctly before starting.
 Students will need a school I.D. or a driver's license.
-Everyone is videoed while taking the test and the video will check for improper behavior during a test. - The tests have strict due dates to keep everyone moving at a good pace through the class.
-If a test is not done by the due date, then the student will lose one attempt.
+Everyone is videoed while taking the test and the video will be checked for improper behavior during a test. - Tests have strict due dates to keep everyone moving at a good pace through the class.
+If a test is not done by the due date, then the student will incur an absence and lose one attempt.
 A test's availability will disappear one week after the due date.
 If a student does not take a test, then the student needs to drop the class since all work for this class must be done.